 We had to take our bus from Guilin to Hunan by mid morning.
 Our hotel had requested a taxi with one of those ubiquitous Chinese apps, but there we were and there was no taxi.
 So we stopped one on the street and hopped on very agitated demanding to go the bus terminal.
 The lady behind the wheel didn’t understand where we were heading, since Guilin has three intercity bus stations.
 We were getting nervous going up and down streets without any clear direction.
 It was getting very late and to my embarrassment we started panicking and shouting at our poor driver.
 She was on the phone asking for directions, staring at our ticket, with no clue where to go.
 Luckily for us, she found our way and after profoundly apologizing for our un-cool behavior we made it to the bus station on time.
+After so much drama, we were more than ready to relax and enjoy our ride from Fenghuang to Zhangjiajie!

 The six hour bus ride to Fenghuang Ancient Town in Hunan Province turned out to be a journey in itself.
 There are so many articles about China, its huge cities and booming economy, but very little info on how beautiful the countryside is.
 It was a lovely sunny day, there were a few passengers on the bus, so legs stretched we relaxed, lush green mountains, endless rice fields and charming ancient villages to our right and left.
 Upon arrival we took a taxi directly to our Yinji INN Hotel and yes, it got better still.
 We were literally on top of the city, with our private balcony, green tea and dream like views.